molitanuon/molitanuon/README.md

 - 👋 Hi, I’m Chanmolita Nuon
-- 👀 I’m interested iOS Development
+- 👀 I’m interested in iOS Development
 - 🌱 I’m currently learning iOS Foundations: SwiftUI .
-- 📫 How to reach me: molitanuon36@gmail.com
+- 📫 How to reach me: chanmolitanuon@gmail.com

 <!---
 molitanuon/molitanuon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.